BTC DeFi in 2026: What's Changed and What's Next

 The State of Bitcoin DeFi

 Bitcoin DeFi has undergone a dramatic transformation over the past two years.
 What was once a niche experiment limited to simple atomic swaps has evolved into a diverse ecosystem of lending protocols, decentralized exchanges, and yield-generating strategies.
-The total value locked in BTC-native DeFi protocols surpassed significant milestones in early 2026, signaling that the market is taking Bitcoin-native financial infrastructure seriously.
+The total value locked in BTC-native DeFi protocols surpassed significant milestones in early 2026, signalling that the market is taking Bitcoin-native financial infrastructure seriously.

 Several factors drove this growth.
 Taproot adoption enabled more expressive scripting on Bitcoin L1.
 New covenant proposals and soft fork discussions opened the door to protocol designs that were previously impossible.
 Perhaps most importantly, the repeated failures of bridge-based systems made the case for native L1 protocols stronger than ever.